vinaykumarvk/puda-knowledge-repository/replit.md

 ## Current State (October 19, 2025)
 ✅ **Conversational Threading Architecture Complete** - ChatGPT-style interface with running context
+- **NEW: Vector Store Sources Display** - Shows source documents with relevance scores for each answer
 - **NEW: Full conversational threading** with context maintained across questions via conversation_id
 - **NEW: ChatGPT-style UI** with scrolling messages, fixed bottom input, and thread sidebar
 - **NEW: Thread management** - Create, switch, search, and delete conversation threads